WSKU: History

 A notable stunt occurred on WSKS/WSKU on May 18, 2009.
 In a news release issued by Roser Communications on the Friday before, the company announced that effective 7:30 a.m. on Monday the station was going to switch formats due to "financial constraints".
 On Monday, WSKS/WSKU, still feigning their format change, stopped playing their regular format at 7:31 a.m. and played the "beautiful music" format similar to that presented by then-sister stations WADR/WUTQ.
 A few hours later, WSKS/WSKU returned to its normal programming by announcing that all of the "format changes" were actually a publicity stunt to promote their new program lineup and radio hosts.

-2014 was an eventful year for WSKS/WSKU, and Roser Communications as a whole.
-The Kiss FM branding celebrated its 20th anniversary (since its debut on 102.5) in 2014, and WSKS/WSKU enjoyed their highest ratings to date, despite losing their live web stream (as did Roser's other stations) on December 6, 2014.
-The stations submitted for renewal the next day, and the renewal was approved in late February 2015.

 On March 30, 2015, Roser Communications moved the studios of all their stations, including WSKS/WSKU, to new facilities located at the Canal Park off Leland Avenue.
 Prior to this, Roser Communications had been leasing space at the Adirondack Bank building on Genesee Street.